 The field is wide open here.
 The internet gives you access to thousands upon thousands of possible developers depending on what your app needs are.
 Do you go for a freelancer?
 A local consultant?
 A development agency either locally or offshore?

-Here are some of the factors affecting cost and results for each:
+Here are some of the factors affecting cost and results for each type of app developer:

 - Agencies have a wider range of talent available to them, but also have higher costs to run.
 This will add to the cost of your development.